-Former Falcon workers meeting with lawyers
+UPDATE | 40 former Falcon workers meet with lawyers

-AUSTINTOWN — A couple dozen former Falcon Transport Co. workers met with Wednesday with attorneys representing their class-action lawsuit against the company, which suddenly closed Saturday and laid off nearly 600 workers without prior notice.
+AUSTINTOWN — More than 40 former Falcon Transport Co. workers met Wednesday with Cleveland attorneys who are considering whether to file a class-action lawsuit against the trucking company, which suddenly closed Saturday and laid off nearly 600 workers without prior notice.

-"I have a few choice words for the owners," said Chris Bartels of Streetsboro said in the parking lot of a township hotel.
+"I have a few choice words for the owners," said Chris Bartels of Streetsboro in the parking lot of the Home2 Suites by Hilton in the township.
 "It still burns."

 Bartels said the loss of his health insurance stings the most, as he pays for prescriptions worth about $4,000 per month.